 5) Cumin is great for digestive disorders, has anti-cancer properties, anti-tumor properties, and helps boost kidney & liver function.

 Canine Lipoma diet: food tips for healthy dog food

 1) Meat: feeding grass-fed meats will be best because it will help your pet avoid ingesting other toxins.
 If your dog’s diet is heavily based on animal protein, lowering the amount of animal protein a bit can be beneficial because it can stress the liver and kidneys.
-One way to accomplish this is to have Meatless Monday or Meatless meal.
-Another option is if your pet eats a lot of meat-based treats like bully sticks or chicken jerky, trade the meat based treats for treats like this!
+A few ways to accomplish this is to do a liver detox, or swap your meat-based treats like bully sticks or chicken jerky for treats like this!
 If you prefer to make your own dog treats, you can try this 5 ingredient dog cookie or 3 ingredient cat treat recipe.

 4) Going organic will reduce the number of chemicals you are introducing into your pet’s body.
 If you can’t afford to go 100% organic, then use as much organic food as possible.
 A good guideline is “The clean 15” and “dirty dozen foods.”

 I hope this information helps you achieve the success I had in shrinking my dog’s lipoma.
 I would love to hear what strategies you implemented to reduce your pet’s non-cancerous lump!